-Tired of weeds and leaves filling your driveway gaps?
-Learn the simple, long-lasting way to seal cracks and stop weed growth for good.
+If you’re tired of weed and leaves filling your driveway gaps, this simple method will help you seal cracks and stop weed growth for good, making your driveway tidy.

-Below is the exact step-by-step method homeowners use for a clean, durable result.
+Most homeowners use this method for a clean, durable result.

 Why weeds keep coming back in driveway gaps